Sciatica & Pinched Nerve Chiropractor Near Pittsburgh

-If sharp, burning pain shoots from your lower back into your hip or leg—or you feel tingling, numbness, or weakness—you may be dealing with a pinched nerve or sciatica.
-Our third-generation family practice helps patients across Pittsburgh’s South Hills, Carnegie, McDonald, and nearby communities get back to moving comfortably—without guessing.
+If sharp, burning pain shoots from your lower back into your hip, glute, or leg — or you feel tingling, numbness, or weakness — you may be dealing with sciatica or a pinched nerve.
+Our third-generation, family-owned chiropractic practice has served the Pittsburgh area since 1942 with practical, targeted care focused on helping patients move and feel better.

 What is a pinched nerve?
 What is sciatica?